2024 Scholarships for Rochester Residents

 2024 Rochester Scholarships

 Rochester residents deal with the same financial burden of college education as the rest of the United States.
-The median household income for Rochester residents is $68,574.00, and 31.3% of households earn at least $100,000 annually.
-We compiled this scholarship database to help residents of Rochester, MN more easily afford a college education.
+The median household income for Rochester residents is $32,347.00, and 10.0% of households earn at least $100,000 annually.
+We compiled this scholarship database to help residents of Rochester, NY more easily afford a college education.
 The scholarship search tool lets you easily browse all types of scholarships by location, type and school.

-Currently, 12.3% of people living in Rochester, MN are between the ages of 10 to 19, and another 14.3% are in their twenties.
+Currently, 13.4% of people living in Rochester, NY are between the ages of 10 to 19, and another 20.5% are in their twenties.
 This age demographic is poised to take advantage of the below scholarships in Rochester.

-How much total award money and scholarships are available for Rochester, MN residents?
+How much total award money and scholarships are available for Rochester, NY residents?

 Are these scholarships available for Rochester high school students?